US stocks make ground as data start-up points to Clinton edge

 “That data is the talk of the town at the moment,” said Nicholas Colas, chief market strategist at Convergex. “[It] shows how desperate traders are for any edge.”

-US stocks, which started the day on the back foot, turned higher after figures from VoteCastr put Mrs Clinton ahead of Republican nominee Donald Trump in Florida, Ohio and Pennsylvania by 1pm Eastern Time.
-The benchmark S&P 500 rose 0.6 per cent to 2,144 while the CBOE’s Vix volatility index — Wall Street’s so-called fear gauge — declined 4 per cent to 17.9, its lowest level in a week.
+US stocks, which started the day on the back foot, turned higher after figures from VoteCastr put Mrs Clinton ahead of Republican nominee Donald Trump in Florida, Ohio and Pennsylvania by the end of the trading day at 4pm Eastern Time.
+The benchmark S&P 500 rose 0.4 per cent to 2,140 while the CBOE’s Vix volatility index — Wall Street’s so-called fear gauge — declined 6 per cent from the day’s high to settle at 18.7.

 “It is the only information in town that has a number attached to it so that is what I think the market is reacting to,” Steven Englander, head of G10 foreign exchange strategy at Citigroup, said of the VoteCastr data.
 “But to say [the data] is definitive is not something anyone would claim.”